 - Must be of an integer or enumeration type

 - May be dynamic

 - Default to predefined Integer

 - Same rules as for-loop parameter default type

 - Allowed to be null range

 - Defines an empty array

 - Meaningful when bounds are computed at run-time

-- Can be applied on type or subtype
+- Used to define constrained array types

 '''

 type Schedule is array (Days range Mon ..
-Fri) of Float;

-type Flags_T is array (-10 ..
+Fri) of Float; type Flags_T is array (-10 ..
 10) of Boolean;

--- this may or may not be null range

-type Dynamic is array (1 ..
-N) of Integer;

 '''